mmuller88/mmblog/content/First-Week-Object/index.md

 # Day 4 Inspirational conversation
 Today on Thursday I had a super interesting and inspiring conversation with one of our partners.
 This is in the area of ​​AI (Artificial Intelligence) and a separate company.
 Alfresco's content management system is just one of many platforms where AI can extract valuable information.
 I was as important as this founder heard about the personal product with full experience.

 My goal is to develop a prototype based on ADF in the past few weeks, which the associated AI AI.
 I love hearing with ADF.
-As in the [Blog Blog Post] (https://martinmueller.dev/Object-CH/) I love this framework.
-My idea is to include [Alfresco's ADF app with the name ACA] (https://github.com/Alfresco/alfresco-content-app) as the basis for the prototypes.
+As in the [Blog Post](https://martinmueller.dev/Object-CH/) I love this framework.
+My idea is to include [Alfresco's ADF app with the name ACA](https://github.com/Alfresco/alfresco-content-app) as the basis for the prototypes.

 # Day 5
 ...